UjjwalRaj18/UjjwalRaj18/README.md

 - 👋 Hi, I’m @UjjwalRaj18
 - 👀 I’m interested in Coding and interacting with new people.
 - 🌱 I’m currently learning C and Elm .
-- 💞️ I’m looking to collaborate on various projects that , I am gonna come across during my University life .
+- 💞️ I’m looking to collaborate on various projects that , I am gonna come across my University life .
 - 📫 You can reach me via ujjwalraj2003@outlook.com

 <!---